Home » How Long Is Residency by Specialty?

 Diagnostic Radiology

-Diagnostic radiology residency is 5 years total, including the first year PGY-1, a general intern year.
-Furthermore, the first year typically involves a significant amount of surgical exposure.
-Additionally, most residency programs are categorical, and programs with advanced positions will involve finding a separate transitional or preliminary intern year.
+Diagnostic radiology residency is 5 years total.
+The first year is a general intern year, but typically involves a significant amount of surgical exposure.
+Most residency programs are categorical, the few programs with advanced positions only will involve finding a separate transitional or preliminary intern year.

 Radiation Oncology